 COVID-19 has had a severe and negative impact on the Chinese and the global economy.
-For more details on risks related to the COVID-19 pandemic, see "The COVID-19 pandemic has had and may continue to have a material adverse impact on our business, operating results and financial condition."
+For more details on risks related to the COVID-19 pandemic, see "-The COVID-19 pandemic has had and may continue to have a material adverse impact on our business, operating results and financial condition."

-Although Chinese economy recovered to some degree in 2021, there remains substantial uncertainty about the dynamic of the COVID-19 pandemic, which may have potential continuing impacts on subsequent periods, if the global pandemic and the resulting disruption were to extend over a prolonged period, or if a wide spread of COVID-19 happens again in China.
-The global spread of COVID-19 pandemic in major countries of the world may also result in global economic distress, and the extent to which it may affect our results of operations will depend on future developments of the COVID-19 pandemic, which are highly uncertain and difficult to predict.
-Even before the COVID-19 pandemic, the global macroeconomic environment was facing numerous challenges.
+Even before the outbreak of COVID-19, the global macroeconomic environment was facing numerous challenges.
 The growth rate of the Chinese economy had already been slowing since 2010.
-There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies which has been adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
-The conflict in Ukraine and the imposition of broad economic sanctions on Russia could raise energy prices and disrupt global markets.
+There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies which had been adopted by the central banks and financial authorities of some of the world's leading economies, including problems that may arise from the unwinding of those policies.
+The Federal Reserve has signaled its intention to raise interest rates in the United States.
+Recently, the Russia-Ukraine conflict has caused, and continues to intensify, significant geopolitical tensions in Europe and across the world.
+This conflict and the imposition of broad economic sanctions on Russia could raise energy prices and disrupt global markets.
 Unrest, terrorist threats and the potential for war in the Middle East and elsewhere may increase market volatility across the globe.
 There have also been concerns about the relationship between China and other countries, including the surrounding Asian countries, which may potentially have economic effects.
 In particular, there is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations and tariffs.
 Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
 Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.